ShathaCodes/the-book-boutique/README.md

 The project is a CRUD web application with Spring Boot.

 ***
-As part of DevOps lab, I built a CI/Cd pipeline that builds and tests the application with maven, then build the docker image and push it to DockerHub.
+As part of DevOps lab, I built a CI/Cd pipeline using Github actions.

-Next step is to deploy the application using docker-compose
+## Step 1 : Build and Test

+Build and Test the application with maven.
+I used a mysql service ( a docker image ) in order to actually build the application.

+## Step 2 : Package

+Package the application into a docker image and push it to DockerHub.

+## Step 3 : Deploy

+note : use docker-compose

 ***